alunduil/template.py/README.md

 ## Prerequisites

-1. VS Code with "Remote Development" installed
+1. Visual Studio Code with "Remote Development" installed

 ## How to use this template

 1. Visit [the repository][repository]
 1. Click "Use this template"
 1. Follow the GitHub Docs to [Create a repo][create a repo]
-1. Open VS Code
+1. Open Visual Studio Code
-1. Open the command prompt with `ctrl+shift+p`
+1. Open the shell prompt with `ctrl+shift+p`
-1. Type "clone repository in container" and hit return
+1. Type "clone repository in container" and press return
 1. Input the GitHub URL of your new repository
-1. In the resulting terminal (ctrl+\`), run: `poetry run initialise`
+1. In the resulting terminal (Ctrl+\`), run: `poetry run initialise`
 1. Resolve the generated README issue
 1. Continue working on your awesome project